-EU parking card for people with disabilities
+EU parking card for people with disabilities - Your Europe (europa.eu)

 You may also be interested in requesting a disability and/or a priority card.
 Holders enjoy a right to priority of passage and service as well as a guaranteed seat.
-Information is available in the public transport section on guichet.lu in French and English.
+Information is available in French and English.
 Cross-border workers are also entitled to request these cards.